 Additional settings may be required in your desktop email program to ensure that archived emails are removed from the mailserver: - in Tools ...
 Accounts ... (..account..) ...
 More settings ...
 Advanced - check Purge items when switching folders while online.

 The AutoArchive process can also be used to delete old messages, check the Microsoft article mentioned above for more information.
+If you're not on Outlook, check out our instructions to backup and restore youre Zimbra emails to an offline folder.

 As with anything, we very strongly recommend that you back up your email somewhere safe at regular intervals.
 Most desktop email programs have a tool or procedure that you can follow that will allow you to back your mail up to a safe location.
 If you want to back up mail from our Zimbra server, log into the web mail system and under the Preferences tab go to the Import/Export area.
 From there you can generate a backup and download it to your local computer.